 1.)
 SEEING THE SIGHTS

-city to eat and shop well, when what I wanted to do was investigate culture and history.
+The only disappointing aspect of Shanghai is that it is a city to eat and shop well, when what I wanted to do was investigate culture and history.
 The highlights were the Bund, with its beautiful colonial architecture and impressive Pudong skyline, Nanjing Lu, which is a beautiful street filled with shops and restaurants, and Yu Gardens and Bazaar, and with its breathtaking ancient architecture.
 I also went to two temples and explored the French Concession, which captivated me with its shaded avenues and European feel.
 Shanghai is on the whole an incredibly industrialized and cosmopolitan city, but I don’t like shopping and did not have a lot of money to spend on food, so my sources of entertainment were a tad more limited.
 The people were more interesting than the city in my opinion, particularly because they were as pushy and as unaware of social conduct as I had expected based on my reading.
 For example, when it is hot, men simple raise their shirts up and wear them as a quarter-shirt, in public, anywhere, completely oblivious to now inappropriate or distasteful that may be.
-Babies and small children also have holes in the back of their garments so that, at any moment, that can sit down on the street to relieve themselves.
-In addition, the recycling system seems to hinge on peasants that collect cans and bottles straight from trashcans.
-I spent a lot of time talking to my students about the political system, their views of the west, the economic and environmental realities of their country, and found that these conversations, more so than the sights, were the most exciting part of my trip.
-In any case, my picture website shows all of the things I did see, complete with captions!
+Babies and small children also have holes in the back of

 2.)
-SING YOUR HE
+SING YOUR HEART OUT

-na, each group is put in a separate room, which is very different from American kaeaoke.
+I found that I truly enjoy karaoke.
+I had never really done it before, and in China, each group is put in a separate room, which is very different from American kaeaoke.
 I did it twice and greatly enjoyed dancing and singing to the point of exhaustion, despite the fact that, as some of you know, my voice leaves a lot to be desired!

 3.)
 TIC

 4.)
-EXPANDING
+EXPANDING THE PALATE

-o love all sorts of vegetables that I had never seen before and to not underestimate the healing power of a good watermelon slice.
+Chinese food was also incredible.
+At Fudan University (where we were living), I learned to love all sorts of vegetables that I had never seen before and to not underestimate the healing power of a good watermelon slice.
 At the nearby restaurants, I had great authentic cuisine.
 I grew to love red bean paste on my pastries and jasmine in my tea.
 And from the random street vendors I was brave (or stupid) enough to buy food from, I had incredible noodles and delicious kabobs.
-Specifically, I craved bao bing, which is a dessert made with crushed ice, evaporated milk, and an assortment of fruits and jams – sold on the street, it costs less than $1 and scares off most tourists because of the ice [you’re not supposed to drink the water in China].
-I must admit that I was not incredibly impressed with the meat, which often came with either bone, lard, and/or hair from the original animal.
-I did, however, become an expert at using chopsticks to pick up even the most wiggly piece of rice or oatmeal!
-In terms of some of the famous restaurants I went to, look through my pictures…everything is detailed in the captions.
+Specifically, I craved bao bing, which is a dessert made with crushed ice, evaporated milk, and an assortment of f

 5.)
 NEEDLE-POKING

-translator, and John, after some prodding, decided to follow my lead and get acupuncture.
-After an explanation and diagnosis session, we both laid down on our respective tables.
-The doctor proceeded to stick needles in my wrist – which was my problem area – and all over my arms and legs as part of a preventive healing procedure.
-Soon, I felt heat flowing through my body.
-Everything was heavy, I couldn’t really lift my arms, and though I could feel sweat dripping down my back, I felt relaxed.
-Then came the electric shocks to each needle, which lasted for 20 minutes and were supposed to stimulate the area.
-When this was over, I was turned onto my stomach.
-The next procedure was very familiar to me because it’s also a Russian home remedy, but John was growing incredibly nervous.
-It consists of applying a series of glass cans – which have just been heated by inserting a flame inside of them – onto your back.
+s – which have just been heated by inserting a flame inside of them – onto your back.
 Because they have just been exposed to heat, the oxygen is sucked out of them and they adhere to the skin, twisting it up.
 The idea is to remove toxins from the body – the darker the color of the circle is once the can is removed, the more toxins you had in your body.
 I, much to my relief, had barely anything!
-All in all, I was happy with our brush with Traditional Chinese Medicine (TCM), though half the other Seminar Leaders were worried we would get Hep A. I should also mention that my wrist hasn’t given me any trouble after this session; whether this is a psychological effect or a legitimate realignment of my energy flow, I cannot tell, but I am willing to put my faith in those little filiform needles.
+All in all, I was happy with our brush with Traditional Chinese Medicine (TCM), though half the other Seminar Leaders were worried we would get Hep A. I should also mention that my wrist hasn’t given me any trouble after this session; whether this is a psychological effect or a legitimate realignment of my energy flow, I cannot tell, but I am willing to put my faith in those little filiform needles.6.)
+SAYING NO TO DRUGS I will not go at length into this story because it’s a bit too crazy to write down.
+It's a typical "How the hell did Natalia get herself in that situation" story.
+It should suffice to say that one of the three nights I went out during my six-weeks in China, I had an encounter with Shanghai’s dark u

 7.)
 DISCRIMINATION IS A NO, BARGAINING IS A YES.